PURE HOCKEY SHIN GUARD GUIDE

-Shin guards are arguably the piece of protective gear that is most influenced by personal preference.
-Finding a size and model is weighted heavily on your preferences, playing style and how you wear the pads.
+Hockey shin guards are arguably the piece of protective gear that is most influenced by personal preference.
+Finding a the right size and model is weighted heavily on your preferences, playing style and how you wear the pads.
 Some players prefer to wear their shin pads over the tongue of their skates, while others prefer to have the tongues in front.
-The former allows players to comfortably wear a slightly longer pad.
+The former allows players to comfortably wear a slightly longer shin guard.

-Finding the correct model is just like anything else - your play style and needs influence the decision of what model is best for you.
-Generally speaking, many defenseman choose a wider, bulkier pad for more shot blocking surface and additional protection.
+Finding the correct hockey shin guard is just like anything else - your play style and needs influence the decision of what model is best for you.
+Generally speaking, many defensemen choose a wider, bulkier pad for more shot blocking surface and additional protection.
 On the other hand, many forwards prefer a lower profile, tighter to the leg and lighter pad.
-These are simply tendencies and don't imply that a defenseman should buy one pad and a forward should always buy another.
+These are simply tendencies and don't imply that a defensemen should buy one type of hockey pad and a forward should always buy another.

-When trying on shin pads, it is a good idea to have your skates with you.
-As mentioned, its tough to tell what the proper length of pad is without the skate on.
-You want to see where the pad fits in comparison to your skate tongue.
+When trying on hockey shin pads, it is a good idea to have your skates with you.
+Its tough to tell what the proper length of pad is without the skate on.
+You want to see where the shin guard fits in comparison to your skate tongue.
 You also want the pad to have a small gap if you wear it behind your skate tongue or if you put the skate tongue under the pad, you can usually go up an extra inch in size.
 Anything longer and your stride will be hindered.
 Each stride your foot will end up moving the pad up and out of place.

-The Rest of the fitting is all personal preference and making decisions based on the properties of each individual model.
+The rest of the fitting is all personal preference and making decisions based on the properties of each individual model of hockey shin guard.
 Think about things like how wide of a pad do you want/need, how close to or “deep” on your leg do you want the pad to sit and how much protection do you need for your level of play.
 Of course, money is a factor, too, because it always is.
 You may also want to continue the comfort and fit you have currently, so understanding which shin pad is most similar to your current pair of shin pads is a good idea as well - just ask your local Pure Hockey store employee or call/write to our Customer Service group and we will be happy to help you out!

 To see what's in stock and shop hockey shin pads

-In the meantime, here's a helpful video to show you more on fitting shin pads.
+In the meantime, here's a helpful video to show you more on how to properly fit shin pads.